Food safety plans

 About Andrew Collins

-Andrew Collins joined Campden BRI in 2009; where he is a food safety management specialist in the HACCP and QMS Section of the Food Manufacturing Technologies Department.
-His main work focus is on HACCP which involves training, auditing against the Campden BRI HACCP Auditing Standard and consultancy.
+Andrew Collins joined Campden BRI at the beginning of 2009; where he is a food safety management system lead.
+His main work, focus is on the practical application of FSMS which involves training, auditing against the Campden BRI HACCP Auditing Standard and consultancy.
 Read more...

 You may also be interested in